jilavsky/SAXS_IgorCodeDocs/docs/source/Indra/SamplePlateSurvey.rst

 *******

-**Images**
+**Image**

-Images of sample plates provide multiple functionality for users.
-If they are defined for some Template, user can create such image using button *Create Image*.
-Alternatively, user can use *Import image* to import jpg/tiff... image of the sample holder and trim/scale it in subsequent step (see more below).
+Image of sample plates provide multiple functionality for users.
+If they are defined for some Template, user can create such image using button *Create image*.
+Alternatively, user can use *Import image* to import jpg/tiff...
+Image of the sample holder and trim/scale it in subsequent step (see more below).
 If they are not defined, user get error message.
 Images are very helpful, since they serve as visual guidance when mounting the samples.
 Pick row in which you want to place sample and red marker will show position on the plate.
 The purpose is to minimize mistakes.

 There is right click menu for the image - user can right click (or control/cmd click) on position in the image and select one of two right click menu options.
     a.  *Write position* - this will write sx and sy for the position of the click into the currently selected row in the table.